What is acquisition success?

 It also helps the integration team be busy when we don't have new deals coming in.

 We learn a lot from every deal we do and from the deal that we don't do.
-It's important to learn from past deals so you can ask around people whose done it.
+To accelerate the pace of integration, everyone must learn from past deals.
 You can also learn from successful deals and how they do it.

-Most successful teams have focused on the people side of the transaction.
+The most successful integrations focus on the people side of the transaction.
 They focus on the acquiring team and the acquired team and how those two teams we come together have a partnership around success.